 There are so many cameras to choose from but that Olympus ticks all the right boxes, and gives you room to grow as a photographer.
 It also has one killer feature that none of the other cameras do – the ability to touch the screen and instantly focus and take the photo.

 This makes it invaluable for fast moving subjects or times you want to take really discreet photographs, and therefore makes it in my opinion the best camera for children photography.
-Get the best price on it here.
+Get the latest price on it here.

 The kit lens that comes with the Olympus will see you right for the first few months, then if you want to take things further, invest in this M.Zuiko 17mm f/1.8 lens which will make your images look better immediately.
 You’ll also be able to achieve that coveted ‘blurred background’ effect far easier.